MORE THAN 50 YEARS OF COMBINED LEGAL EXPERIENCE IN WASHINGTON, D.C.

 And these are benefits you need for a strong recovery – both physically and financially.

-You might be worried about finding an approved doctor in the workers’ comp system run by the State Department of Labor & Industries (L&I).
+You might be worried about finding an approved doctor in the workers’ comp system run by the state Department of Labor & Industries (L&I).

 But you are entitled to choose your own doctor.